awsdocs/aws-lambda-developer-guide/doc_source/test-sam-cli.md

 #### Debugging Functions Written in Python<a name="sam-cli-debugging-python"></a>

 Unlike Node\.js, \.NET or Java, Python requires you to enable remote debugging in your Lambda function code\.
-If you enable debugging \(using the `--debug-port` or `-d` options mentioned above\) for a function that uses one of the Python runtimes \(2\.7 or 3\.6\), SAM CLI maps through that port from your host machine to the Lambda container\.
+If you enable debugging \(using the `--debug-port` or `-d` options mentioned above\) for a function that uses one of the Python runtimes, SAM CLI maps through that port from your host machine to the Lambda container\.
 To enable remote debugging, use a Python package such as [remote\-pdb](https://pypi.python.org/pypi/remote-pdb)\.

 **Important**
 When configuring the host, the debugger listens in on your code, so make sure to use `0.0.0.0` and not `127.0.0.1`\.